nus-cs2103-AY2324S2/ip/docs/README.md

 Given below are instructions on how to use it.

 ## Setting up Steve
-1. Download ip.jar file into your desired directory.
+1. Download the ip.jar file into your desired directory.
 2. Run ip.jar. <br>

 On your first use, a data file will be created that stores all your tasks.
 Do not modify it.